This tweet says about the US China Trade War - ExBulletin

 This tweet says about the US China Trade War

 A spokesman for the Chinese Foreign Affairs was recently seen a video about X Chinese dictator X. China will never return to the US in the Korean war.
-CNN of Jim Scuitto published by the Current US-Chinese trade war explained. #cnn #news
+CNN's Jim Sciutto published today the US-Chinese trade war says about the war. #Cnn #news

 |